-Homemade ice cream is made in two different styles: Custard-style which contains egg yolks and Philadelphia-style which omits egg yolks.
+Homemade ice cream is made in two different styles.
+The first is Custard-style which contains egg yolks.
+Then, there is the Philadelphia-style which omits egg yolks.
 Ask the Master Taste Tester what kind of ice cream he wants, and the answer is always the same – simple vanilla ice cream.

 He goes one step farther by saying that it shouldn’t be too sweet or too rich.
 This translates to Philadelphia-style ice cream with less sugar than is normally called for.

 I placed the ice cream mixture in the freezer for about 20 minutes to cool it to about 40° F or less.
-When it was cold enough, I poured the ice cream mixture into the ice cream maker that was turned on, and let the machine do its magic.
+When it was cold enough, I poured the ice cream mixture into the ice cream maker that was turned on.
+I then let the machine do its magic.

 After about 20 minutes, the ice cream was ready to be transferred to an airtight container.
 I placed the ice cream in the freezer for several hours to allow it to harden.
 The Master Taste Tester’s verdict?
 Smooth, creamy and delicious.
 Yum!